 Chai Tea Ice cream is a delicious and creamy homemade ice cream.
 It’s flavored with fragrant chai spice and tea leaves.
 It’s a tasty treat.

 The idea for this recipe came from our recent trip to India.
 I know, I know.
-You HATE IT when bloggers write a personal story before a recipe.
-I know you want me to JUST GET TO THE RECIPE!
+You hate it when bloggers write a personal story before a recipe.
+Bear with me.

 I found a great spice mix on one of my favorite Indian food blogs, Manjula’s Kitchen.
 It has the perfect combination of warm spice and black pepper bite.
 I use her spice blend to flavor my Masala Tea and this Chai Tea Ice Cream.